All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Severe disc herniation requiring surgery.
 If imaging shows a large herniation that's causing significant nerve compression, weakness, or loss of function, surgery may be the first step.
 BPC-157 can potentially support recovery after surgery, but it likely can't replace the need for surgical intervention in severe cases.
 Read about if surgery is on the table.

 Structural instability.
-Conditions like spondylolisthesis (vertebral slippage) or spinal stenosis may require structural interventions that a peptide cannot address.
+Conditions like spondylolisthesis (vertebral slippage) or spinal stenosis may require structural interventions that a peptide can't address.
 BPC-157 may help with the soft tissue components of pain, but it can't change bone structure.

 Red flag symptoms.
 If you have back pain accompanied by loss of bladder or bowel control, progressive weakness in your legs, or unexplained weight loss, seek immediate medical evaluation.
 These symptoms may indicate serious conditions that require urgent treatment.